telerik/kendo-ui-core/docs/controls/editors/dropdownlist/overview.md

       });
     </script>

-#### By Binding to Remote Service
+**Bind to a remote data service**

-The DropDownList can be bound to remote data arrays via the [DataSource component](/framework/datasource/overview) - an abstraction for local and remote data.
-Remote data binding is appropriate for larger data sets, so that items are loaded on-demand, when displayed.
+Bind the DropDownList to remote data arrays through the [DataSource component]({% slug overview_kendoui_datasourcecomponent %})&mdash;an abstraction for local and remote data.
+Remote data binding is appropriate for larger data sets, so that items are loaded on demand when displayed.
 The DataSource can be used to serve data from a variety of data services, such as [XML](http://en.wikipedia.org/wiki/XML), [JSON](http://en.wikipedia.org/wiki/JSON), and [JSONP](http://en.wikipedia.org/wiki/JSONP).

 The example below demonstrates how to initialize the DropDownList by binding it to a remote data service.